mikumikudice/beeplusplus/README.md

 - [ ] External code documentation

 ## Principles of Design
 The design is simple.
-We must grant 4 things, the above one is more important than the bellow one and so on.
+We must grant 4 things, the item above is more important than the below one and so on.

 ### Readability
 Code must be understandable both for humans and computers.
 Nothing is more important than a well-writen code.
 Documentation is the pillar of all good programs, so keep it documented!